AndyDune/SelectClosestNumberFromSet/README.md

 -----------

 There is hard limited set numbers is allowed.
 But in the input can be any number.
-We need to select closest number from allowed set to use next.
+We need to select the closest number from allowed set to use next.

 This class can help to solve this task.